BraveJustin/BraveJustin/README.md

 - 👋 Hi, I’m @BraveJustin
 - 👀 I’m interested in changing the World!
-- 🌱 I’m currently learning VueJS, and mastering Django.
+- 🌱 I’m currently learning FastAPI, and mastering Django and VueJS.
 - 💞️ I’m looking to collaborate on all tech that will change our lives for good.
 - 📫 How to reach me [rassie.dev](https://rassie.dev)